 Much like a standard travel scrapbook, pocket scrapbooking, or project life scrapbooking, is an excellent way of keeping items you collect during your travels and for adding photos and journaling.

 A pocket scrapbook has pockets like a traditional pocket photo album, and you can add journal cards and photos into the slots.

 This is another travel journalling idea that is best completed at home as it can be quite bulky and not ideal for documenting on the move.

 This method can also be done digitally, using the Project Life App, which is a fun way to travel journal digitally then print your layouts once you get home.

-Watch the video and see inside one of our pocket scrapbook albums:
+Watch the videos and see inside 2 of our pocket scrapbook albums:

 Best for:Anyone who wants a simple travel scrapbooking alternative to complete once they are home.